 The trading market for the Common Shares will depend in part on the research and reports that securities and industry analysts publish about us or our business.
-Although we currently do not have research coverage by securities and industry analysts, you should not invest in the Common Shares in anticipation that we will increase such coverage.
+You should not invest in the Common Shares in anticipation that we will increase such coverage.
 If one or more analysts covering us at any given time downgrades our shares, or publishes inaccurate or unfavorable research about our business, our share price would likely decline.
 If analysts cease coverage of us or fail to publish reports on us regularly, demand for our shares could decrease, which could cause our share price and trading volume to decline.